Ravenports/rvn-format/programs/README.md

     -d, --digests

         This option is used only in conjunction with -l.
 It forces the manifest to be generated with the stored Blake-3 digest.
+This is mutually exclusive with -a.

+    -a, --attributes

+        This option is used only in conjunction with -l.
+It forces the manifest to be generated with the file permissions, ownership, group membership and file size.
+This is mutually exclusive with -d.

     -o outdir, --out-dir outdir